w1ndblow/w1ndblow.github.io/content/pages/index.md

 * awx
 * pre-commit

-My favorite  operation system is ubuntu but i can work with every linux based distribution
+My favorite  operation system is Ubuntu but i can work with every linux based distribution

 I love automate all things and devops approach.
 I worked with none kubernetes type orchestrator - mesos.

-Last time i get more experience with openstack and kubernetess
+Last time i get more experience with openstack and kubernetes

-I like speaking and I try to do my best with share with my expiries and knowledge on conferences, meatups, and study programs (see [publications](publications.html))
+I like speaking and I try to do my best with share my experience and knowledge on conferences, meatups, and study programs (see [publications](publications.html))

 Hobbies: